 Forementioned CryptoKitties and Axie Infinity are successful: they generate income both for their developers and players.
 Nonetheless, they are criticized fairly often - for the simple reason of being monotonous and tiresome.

 Both of these games allow you to breed NFT assets and sell them to earn money.
 Traditional gamers might not see the appeal of that - perhaps it is fun to see what kitten you obtain for the first few times but after breeding thousands of them, you want to turn off the game and move on.
 But selling your kitties earn you real value money - so if you stick to it, it becomes a chore, your work.
+This would not be described as one of the fun NFT games.

 This is the reason why many gamers are skeptical and not eager to play blockchain games: why do we have to take something we do for fun in our leisure time and make it our full-time job?
 Why aren’t there any fun NFT games?